How to Choose Your Solar System Size

-If you’re thinking about installing solar on your roof, you’re probably dreaming of eliminating your energy bill entirely.
+If you’re thinking about installing solar panels on your roof, you’re probably dreaming of eliminating your energy bill entirely.
 Unsurprisingly, most homeowners match their solar system size to their average electricity consumption.
 Solar systems vary in the power they produce based on a number of factors, including the amount of sun the panels are exposed to and the number of panels in the system.
 In order to determine the ideal size for your solar installation, you’ll first want to examine a few of the factors that affect both demand and output.

 Look at Your Average Electricity Use

 Electricity use in the United States varies by state, and your electricity needs may vary significantly from that state average—or even from the electricity usage of your next-door neighbor.
 For this reason, it’s important to use your own electricity bills as your baseline when deciding on a solar system size.
 Your solar installer will ask you to bring in a recent copy of your electricity bill to establish the number of panels you’ll need in your solar system.
 Each monthly bill usually includes your yearly total.

 The average American uses 10,812 kilowatt-hours (kWh) of electricity per year.1 Hawaiians have the lowest average in the country, at just over 6,000 kWh, while Louisianans use a whopping 15,000 kWh on average.